-How To Remove Jam And Jelly Stains From Carpet
+How to Remove Jam and Jelly Stains From Carpet and Upholstery

-When that blob of jelly lands on the carpet with the jelly side down?
+Why does the bread always fall on the carpet with the jelly side down?
 When it does, use a spoon or dull knife to remove as much of the solids as possible.
-Don't wipe because you'll only be pushing the stain deeper in the fibers.
+Don't wipe or rub because you'll only be pushing the stain deeper in the carpet fibers.

-Mix a solution of one teaspoon hand dish washing detergent liquid with two cups warm water.
+To remove the stain, mix a solution of one teaspoon hand dishwashing detergent liquid with two cups warm water.
 Dip a clean white cloth or paper towel in the solution.
 Blot the jelly stain and keep moving to a clean area of the cloth until no more stain is transferred.

 Dip a cloth in plain cool water to "rinse" the cleaned area.
 It is important to remove all the soapy solution because it can actually attract soil.

 If there has been artificial dye added to the jam or jelly and the stain remains, treat the stain with a clean cloth dipped in rubbing alcohol or hydrogen peroxide.
 This treatment should only be used on a white or very light carpet because bleaching can occur.
 For other carpet colors, mix a solution of oxygen bleach and water and saturate the stained area.
 Allow the solution to remain on the stain for at least four hours and then blot away.
 Repeat as needed.

-Allow the cleaned area to air dry away from direct heat.
-Vacuum to lift carpet fibers.
+Allow the cleaned carpet area to air dry away from direct heat and sunlight.
+When dry, vacuum to lift carpet fibers.

 To remove jelly and jam stains from upholstery, you can use the same cleaning solutions and techniques recommended for carpet.
 Take extra care not to overwet the fabric because excess moisture in the furniture cushions can cause problems with mold and mildew.

 If the upholstery is vintage or silk, remove the solids and consult a furniture cleaning professional especially if you need more stain removal tips.